xdkaine/tbd-dev/docs/build-deploy-flow.md

     participant Dev as Developer
     participant GH as GitHub
     participant API as TBD API
-    participant GHA as Actions Runner
+    participant BLD as Built-in Builder
     participant REG as registry:2
     participant BC as Build Coordinator
     participant PVE as Proxmox Adapter